Chairlift: Secondary and auxiliary movers

 In most localities, the prime mover is required to have a backup drive; this is usually provided by a Diesel engine that can operate during power outages.
 The purpose of the backup is to permit clearing the rope to ensure the safety of passengers; it usually is much less powerful and is not used for normal operation.
-The secondary drive connects with the drive shaft before the gear box, usually with a chain coupling.
+The secondary drive connects with the drive shaft before the gearbox, usually with a chain coupling.

 Some chairlifts are also equipped with an auxiliary drive, to be used to continue regular operation in the event of a problem with the prime mover.
 Some lifts even have a hydrostatic coupling so the driveshaft of a snowcat can drive the chairlift.

 Carriers and grips

 Carriers are designed to seat 1, 2, 3, 4, 6, or 8 passengers.
 Each is connected to the cable with a steel cable grip that is either clamped onto or woven into the cable.
 Clamping systems use either a bolt system or coiled spring or magnets to provide clamping force.
 For maintenance or servicing, the carriers may be removed from or relocated along the rope by loosening the grip.